eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	\cite{WikipediaContributors2017r}, since they change the state of the program;
 	communication between units of code is implicit.
-	Assignment statements are used to change the state of the program, and produce side effects (memory, or program state and mutable data, and I/O operations) \cite{WikipediaContributors2017j}.
+	Assignment statements are used to change the state (data fields and global variables) of the program, and produce side effects (memory, or program state and mutable data, and I/O operations)
+	\cite{WikipediaContributors2017j}.
 	These sequences of statements focus on how computer programs operate.
 	- Literate programming
 	- Procedural programming: "[associates] code into functions"
 		\cite{WikipediaContributors2017l}...
 In addition,
 		"heavily-procedural programming is a form of structured programming".
+		Uses local variables with functions/operations in sequence, selection, and iteration;
+		these local variables are stored using modularization
+		\cite{WikipediaContributors2017j}
 + Metaprogramming \cite{WikipediaContributors2017p} -- For designing
 	computer programs to synthesize, analyze, and transform other computer programs.